ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 available stock-assessment configurations by either modifying existing SS models (Text S1) or by modifying built-in generic life-history models.
-Further, ss3sim summarizes the simulation output into comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
+Furthermore, ss3sim summarizes the simulation output into plain-text comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
 Finally, the ss3sim code is written